ang-zeyu/infisearch/docs/src/getting_started_others.md

 # Others

-Since its indexer is essentially just a CLI tool, Morsels could be used almost anywhere (e.g. other static site generators) even without a custom wrapper implementation (e.g. the Mdbook plugin).
+Since its indexer is essentially just a CLI tool, InfiSearch could be used almost anywhere (e.g. other static site generators) even without a custom wrapper implementation (e.g. the Mdbook plugin).

-For example, to deploy another static site generator's output to gh-pages using github actions, simply chain the morsels tool on top of the static site generator output, after you've linked the necessary scripts:
+For example, to deploy another static site generator's output to gh-pages using github actions, simply chain the CLI tool on top of the static site generator output, after you've linked the necessary scripts:

 ```yml
 name: docs